0atman/noboilerplate/scripts/20-rust-userland.md

 In fact, your whole userland could be uniform wherever you work, as the uutils project shows.

 > uutils aims to work on as many platforms as possible, to be able to use the same utils on Linux, Mac, Windows and other platforms.
-This ensures, for example, that scripts can be easily transferred between platforms.
-Rust was chosen not only because it is fast and safe, but is also excellent for writing cross-platform code.
+This ensures, for example, that scripts can be easily transferred between platforms. they chose Rust not only because it is fast and safe, but is also excellent for writing cross-platform code.

-If anyone has used cygwin, it reminds me a bit of that project.
+If anyone has used cygwin on windows, it reminds me a bit of that project.

 The chief reason that everything you see today works nearly everywhere is that Rust developers tend to re-write the platform-dependant C libraries that other language have to rely upon.

-The rewrite it in rust meme exists for a reason.
+The "rewrite it in rust meme" exists for a reason.

 This makes our applications more portable, coreutils has no dependencies other than rust, for example, but comes with an interoperability cost.